mhlabs/tech-blog/cart-cam/post.md

-_MatHem is Sweden’s leading independent online grocery shop, with a distribution network reaching over 50% of Swedish households and a strong brand built over the past ten years.
+_MatHem is Sweden's leading independent online grocery shop, with a distribution network reaching over 50% of Swedish households and a strong brand built over the past ten years._

-This post is covering an experiment we've built as is (so far) not a service we provide_
+---

 Using your fingers to type on a keyboard or phone when searching for things to buy is the assumed most efficient way to shop online.
 Along came voice assistants a few years ago as a good alternative to the screen.